MileHacker Logo

 • Treat local residents with courtesy.

-• Service staff work long hours, especially in peak season.
+• Service staff work long hours, particularly in the high season.

 • Be mindful of residential areas and local customs.